 Note that the attack time is not delaying the compressor from triggering but rather easing the compressor into its full ratio.
 In other words, it's a rate of change, not a delay of action.

-If the attack was to simply trigger the compressor after a certain point, we’d have situations where there would be a sharp, instantaneous drop in output as the compressor engaged which would cause significant distortion.
+Suppose the attack was to simply trigger the compressor after a certain point.
+In that case, we'd have situations where there would be a sharp, instantaneous drop in output as the compressor engaged, which would cause significant distortion.

-Here’s an illustration of three audio signals.
-One is uncompressed, one is compressed with a short attack and the other is compressed with a long attack.
-Note that the ratio in these examples is 2:1 and the threshold is represented by the red dotted line:
+Here's an illustration of three audio signals.
+One is uncompressed, one is compressed with a short attack, and the other is compressed with a long attack.
+Note that the ratio in these examples is 2:1, and the red dotted line represents the threshold:

 Longer attack times will generally allow for greater transient information to be outputted from the compressor.
 The compressor will pass the spike in amplitude before it begins attenuating the signal.
-Long attack times, when combined with the right release times, can actually help to accentuate transients in the signal as the transient of audio passes through and the tail of the transient is attenuated.
+When combined with the right release times, long attack times can actually help accentuate transients in the signal as the transient of audio passes through and the tail of the transient is attenuated.

 Shorter attack times will cause the compressor to act more quickly to attenuate transients, leading to a thicker sound with less dynamic range.

-It’s important to dial in attack times appropriately in order to achieve the effect you’re going for.
+It's important to dial in attack times appropriately to achieve the effect you're going for.

 What is the release time of a compressor?
 The release time is the amount of time it takes for the compressor to disengage (to stop attenuating the signal) once the input signal drops below the threshold.